rfl-urbaniak/teaching/index.md

 [Nikodem Lewandowski](https://niklewa.github.io), who is about to complete his master’s degree and has a postgraduate degree in data science.

 Rafal is a philosophy professor obsessed with probability and data and in love with the programming language **R**.
 He enjoys probabilistic
 (especially Bayesian) thinking about issues that he is convinced matter a lot.
 These include criminal evidence evaluation, the study of online aggression and its mitigation measures, measures of bias in natural language processing tools, the use of Monte Carlo methods to argue that standard backtesting methods in algorithmic trading are flawed, or imprecise probabilities in expert testimony.
 Rafal obtained his PhD in Philosophy from the University of Calgary.
-He’s been a British Academy Visiting Fellow, a Trinity College Long Room Hub Visiting Fellow, a Postdoctoral Fellow of Research Foundation Flanders, a Kosciuszko Fellow at the Northeastern University in Boston and a Bendarowski Fellow at the University of Edinburg, and generally has some experience in trying to feel at home at various places.
-Now he is an associate professor at the University of Gdansk, running a National Science Centre project of legal probabilism.
+He’s been a British Academy Visiting Fellow, a Trinity College Long Room Hub Visiting Fellow, a Postdoctoral Fellow of Research Foundation Flanders, a Kosciuszko Fellow at the Northeastern University in Boston, and a Bendarowski Fellow at the University of Edinburg, and generally has some experience in trying to feel at home at various places.
+Now he is an associate professor at the University of Gdansk, running a National Science Centre project on legal probabilism.
 He is a co-author of the Stanford Encyclopedia of Philosophy entry on legal probabilism.